daos-stack/daos/docs/admin/performance_tuning.md

 3 ucx+dc_mlx5://10.6.4.5:32416
 ```

-This configuration file can be generated thanks to the `daos_agent` sub-command `dum-attachinfo`
+This configuration file can be generated thanks to the `daos_agent` sub-command `dump-attachinfo`
 such as:

 ```bash